 Bringing moisture back, yeah!

 Extra hydration is needed during winter, so moisturise your hands and keep your nails and nail beds conditioned.
-The cold air leaves hands and nails more vulnerable to moisture loss, so always carry an intensely hydrating lotion in your bag and apply liberally throughout the day and after washing your hands.
+The cold air leaves them more vulnerable to moisture loss, so always carry an intensely hydrating lotion in your bag and apply liberally throughout the day.
 The Victorian Garden Rosemary and Sweet Orange Hand Cream, R35, is a light, easily absorbed hand cream.
 It’s enriched with Shea Butter and natural extracts chosen for their antiseptic and healing properties – making it a great all-rounder.
 We love that it feeds the cuticles, stimulates nail growth and nourishes hands all in one go.
-Hand creams that contain SPF is also highly recommended – try African Extracts Rooibos Advantage with SPF15.
+Hand creams that contain SPF are also highly recommended – try African Extracts Rooibos Advantage with SPF15.

 Treat, nourish, repeat